clubcapra/capra/README.md

-# capra
+# urial

-Capra is a ROS-based solution for managing and operating Club Capra's autonomous vehicles.
+Urial is a ROS-based solution for managing and operating Club Capra's autonomous vehicles.